 Several other proposals to address highway funding are in various stages of debate, including increases in fuel taxes, but none are poised to cross the finish line at this point.

 In other legislative news, the General Assembly continues debate on the merits of a state sales tax on certain internet sales.
 Several versions of the legislation are in various stages of debate in the Capitol, but they all have met some form of resistance.
 Sponsors point to the fact that businesses having a physical presence in the state face unfair competition from out-of-state vendors who sell their goods on-line and are not required to remit sales taxes.
 Also mentioned is the fact that state revenues are lagging this year and the dollars provided by internet sales taxes could help fill that void should the trend continue in coming years.
 More than half the states have passed legislation to collect internet sales taxes with several more considering doing so.

-We will continue to keep you updated on political happenings in Jefferson City and across the state.
-Nikki Strong, Strong Consultants
+We will continue to keep you updated on issues and happenings in Jefferson City that impact ASA and the construction industry.
+Nikki Strong, Strong Consultants.